input-output-hk/cardano-tutorials/pioneers-testnet/solutions/pioneers-exercise-2-solutions.md

 * tx-in  --> the UTXO from where you are sending funds__#TxIx__ from above (0 in this case).
 * tx-out --> receiving address (payment2.addr)
-* tx-out --> sending the change back
+* tx-out --> sending the change back to payment.addr
 * ttl    --> absolute slot number
 * fee    --> the result from calculate-min-fee
 * out-file --> the output raw file